MrFrolin/BudgetPlanner/README.md

 # Personal Finance Tracker (Under Development)

-This project developed for a private use to easy keep track of my expences.
-The goal is to provide a platform for users to track their income, expenses, set budgets, and achieve their financial goals.
+This project is designed for personal use to simplify expense tracking.
+The goal is to provide a platform for users to monitor their income and expenses, set budgets, and achieve their financial goals.

 ## Key Features

-- **Expense Tracker:** Log and categorize daily expenses to keep track of spending habits.
+- **Expense Tracker:** Log and categorize daily expenses to analyze spending habits.
-- **Income Tracker:** Record different sources of income and monitor overall earnings.
+- **Income Tracker:** Record different income sources and track overall earnings.
-- **Budget Planning:** Set monthly budgets for categories and track progress.
+- **Budget Planning:** Set monthly budgets for various categories and monitor progress.
-- **Financial Goals:** Set savings goals and monitor progress towards achieving them.
+- **Financial Goals:** Define savings goals and track progress toward achieving them.

 ## Tech Stack